bernicecpz/Kumite-Scoring-Board/README.md

 3. Background coverage is highly dependent on the resolution of the laptops used
     - Currently the zoom may change the font size of the elements, may need to take extra care while doing the CSS
 4. Difficult to manage and modify due to lack of documentation and software.
 Current technology used is flash content, which is restrictive in modification.
-    - HTML and Javascript will be used for the reconstruction of the application, so as to make it easier to maintain and modify in the future
+    - HTML and Javascript will be used for the reconstruction of the application,hopefully making it easier to maintain and modify in the future
 5. Updates in the WKF Rules: there is a new rule of SENSHU for first point unopposed advantage.
     - Including a simple annotation, i.e. checkbox would aid the score tracker to note down who is awarded the advantage throughout the matches

 ## Potential Features
 *NOTE: These features are implemented and delivered at best-effort basis, depending on time availability.*